Respiratory disease surveillance overview

 Data are updated weekly on Wednesdays.
 Most of the tables, charts, and maps in this report are interactive.
 Tables can be sorted by clicking on column headings.
 Maps and charts can be sorted, zoomed, selected, etc. using the mouse cursor.
 Data will appear when you hover or click the mouse cursor.
 Controls appear at the top right corner of charts when you put the mouse cursor on the chart.
 The data used to create the charts on this dashboard are also available for download.
 Case and laboratory data that can be queried are available on IBIS.

-Weekly Report Date: April 24, 2024.
+Weekly Report Date: November 20, 2024.

 Row